reissbaker/holdup/README.md

 ```

 Similarly, Holdup has a `resolved` function that fulfills once everything has
-resolved -- even if everything resolved to an error state.
-It passes the
+resolved -- even if everything resolved to an error state, or if some resolved
-fulfilled and rejected promises in separate arrays to the `then` callback, as
+one way and others resolved another.
+It passes the fulfilled and rejected
-so:
+promises in separate arrays to the `then` callback, as so:

 ```javascript
 var taskA = holdup.wrap(fnA),